medhanitasrat/BBB-Materials-/README.md

 # BBB URL Testing Environment

 This tool deliverable consists of the implementation of an experiment and test environment that accesses client data and tests and records findings.
-Contains three python scripts (StatusCodeChecker.py, SyntaxChecker.py, URLVerification.py).
+The testing environment contains three python scripts (StatusCodeChecker.py, SyntaxChecker.py, URLVerification.py).
 More details are available on a sphinx documentation.

 ## Accessing Sphinx Documentaion